dottjt/plastic/other/unused/05-date-unused.md

 "Very funny," I noted in extreme caution, knowing full-well that there was a 1 in 10 chance that her flirtatious actions could result in a round of heated bathroom sex, unfortunate for the disabled sod in a 60s' wheel chair holding on for dear life to the ambient noise of sexual wear n' tear.

+ viable junction of

+ Embracing the flavoured tinnitus and unmarked glory holes swallowing all logic into a viable junction of lovey-dovey tightness.

+I was the world's smallest priest, attempting to preach justice upon this woman's biggest nightmare.
+A stable relationship, along with a hearty tick of monogamy.